The Lost Chord (Ensemble)

 It remains one of Sullivan’s best-known songs, performed and recorded by many famous singers.

-There are two versions of The Lost Chord arranged by Anthony Galla-Rini.
-This version is is arranged for:
+There are three versions of The Lost Chord arranged by Anthony Galla-Rini, Catalog ATG49001.
+The version is is arranged for: accordions 1-5, bass accordion, timpani.

-The other version of Lost Chord (Sacred Song) arranged by Anthony Galla-Rini, SKU ATG10459 is for:
+Anther version of Lost Chord (Sacred Song) arranged by Anthony Galla-Rini, SKU ATG10459 is for: accordions 1-4, string bass (possible to substitute accordion bass).

 Published by: ATG Musical Archives